How to Recycle at Each Center and Unit

 There is no current program for recycling in the Staten Island Unit.

 Paper and cardboard bins are found in large conference rooms, break rooms and copier rooms.
 Plastic #1 through #7, tin, aluminum and glass are picked up by the hauler.
-Check with Jane Cudmore for details about scheduling and location.
 These containers can be mixed together, but must be placed in a separate bag before being put into the dumpster.
+Contact Jane Cudmore at ext.
+3836 to find out the locations of bins.
 Toner is sent back to the supplier in the envelopes provided.
-Electronics: contact John Farrell, ext.
-3838
+Electronics: contact Nathan Whitley-Grassi ext 3825.

 Paper, plastic, bottles and cans are recycled through the community college.
 A recycling bin is available in the entrance.
 Electronics: contact John Farrell, ext.
 3838.
 Toner is mailed back to the supplier in the envelopes provided.